SBAC: How to Prepare for the Smarter Balanced Assessments - Math and ELA

 As you can see, the SBAC Mathematics test heavily emphasizes the ability to apply mathematical concepts to complex real-world situations.
 Students must be able to reason mathematically and to justify and explain their reasoning.

-Using Smarter Balanced Practice Test PDFs Effectively
+Using Smarter Balanced Practice Test Effectively